Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 \subsection{Alternative models}

-We henceforth denote $\tau \equiv \mathcal{M}$ the model trained with the implicit ``online'' scheme described above and $\tau \equiv 0$ the absence of any correction, i.e., a simulation at reduced resolution.
-We assess the performance of $\tau \equiv \mathcal{M}$ against a standard hyperdiffusive model, denoted as $\tau \equiv d(m)$.
-In practice here, hyperdiffusion only acts along the azimuthal direction such that the viscous terms in \eqref{eq:sph-qg-omega-coarse}-\eqref{eq:sph-qg-uphi-axisymmetric-coarse} are multiplied in spectral space by a factor
+We henceforth denote by $\tau \equiv \mathcal{M}$ the model trained with the implicit ``online'' scheme described above and $\tau \equiv 0$ the absence of any correction, i.e., a simulation at reduced resolution (also referred to as under-resolved simulation hereafter).
+We assess the performance of $\tau \equiv \mathcal{M}$ against a standard hyperdiffusion, denoted as $\tau \equiv d(m)$.
+In practice here, hyperdiffusion only acts along the azimuthal direction such that the viscous terms in \eqref{eq:sph-qg-omega-coarse}--\eqref{eq:sph-qg-uphi-axisymmetric-coarse} are multiplied in spectral space by a factor

 where $a_d$ is the hyperdiffusivity amplitude and $m_{d}$ is the wavenumber beyond which hyperdiffusivity operates \citep{nataf2015turbulence}.
-Following the prescriptions by \citet{davy2023effects}, $m_{d}$ is set to three times the wavenumber of the peak of the radial velocity spectrum $|u_{s_m}|^2$.
-This corresponds to $m_{d} \approx 36$ for configurations (ii-iii) and $m_{d} \approx 96$ for configuration (i).
-The amplitude $a_d$ is calibrated by trial and error such that $a_d$ suppresses energy pile-up at small-scales, with values ranging from $a_d = 1.04$ for configurations (ii-iii) to $a_d = 1.12$ for configuration (i).
+Following the prescriptions by \citet{davy2026effect}, $m_{d}$ is set to two times the wavenumber of the peak of the radial velocity spectrum $|u_{s_m}|^2$.
+This corresponds to $m_{d} \approx 56$ for configuration (i) and $m_{d} \approx 24$ for configurations (ii,iii).
+The amplitude $a_d$ is calibrated by trial and error such that $a_d$ suppresses energy pile-up at small-scales, with values ranging from $a_d = 1.10$ for configuration (i) to $a_d = 1.02$ for configuration (ii,iii).

+We also examine the performance of the Leith closure model \citep{leith1996stochastic}, denoted as $\tau \equiv \nu_\text{L}$, a standard eddy-viscosity approach for 2D turbulence.
+The Leith model acts on the direct enstrophy cascade, increasing the viscosity until the resolved dissipation scale.
+It is widely adopted in the context of quasi-2D turbulence \citep[e.g.][]{fox2008can} and QG turbulence to model oceanic circulation \citep[e.g][]{bachman2017scale,grooms2023backscatter}.
+In practice, the Leith model is represented by a space and time dependent eddy-viscosity of the form

+where $\Delta(s) = \min(\Delta_s(s), s\Delta_\varphi)$ is the minimum local grid spacing of the annulus and $\Lambda$ is a dimensionless constant of order unity.
+Since the eddy-viscosity is handled explicitly by the time stepping scheme, its value is bounded by a ceiling function $\nu_\text{L}^\text{max}(s)$ to ensure numerical stability \citep{grooms2023backscatter}.
+The subgrid-scale model then amounts to include the following additional terms to the right hand sides of (\ref{eq:sph-qg-omega-coarse}-\ref{eq:sph-qg-uphi-axisymmetric-coarse})

+The values of $\Lambda$ that provide the best fit to the DNS are $2.0$ for configurations (i,iii) and $1.5$ for configuration (ii); these values being close to those adopted by e.g. \citet{wilder2025examining}.